fluent/fluent-bit-docs/administration/buffering-and-storage.md

 Starting from Fluent Bit v1.6, we introduced the new configuration property for output plugins called `storage.total_limit_size` which limits the number of Chunks that exists in the file system for a certain logical output destination.
 If one destinations reaches the `storage.total_limit_size` limit, the oldest Chunk from it queue for that logical output destination will be discarded.

-**Puasing on Storage Limit**

-Using the boolean service property `storage.max_chunks_pause` inputs will pause once their chunks match or exceed the number of storage chunks they can have in the up stage, `storage.max_chunks_up`.

 ## Configuration

 The storage layer configuration takes place in three areas: